hdm-py/discord_break_bot/README.md

 # Break Bot for Discord

 ## Overview
-Break Bot is a Discord bot designed to help users manage breaks in a server.
+Break Bot is a Discord bot designed to help manage breaks in a server.
 Admins can set, modify, and end breaks, while the bot notifies users of active break times and their scheduled end.
-The bot can also send reminders 5 minutes before a break ends.
+The bot also sends reminders 5 minutes before a break ends.

+---

 ## Features

 - **Set break time**: Admins can schedule a break using the `!break HH:MM` command.
 - **Change break time**: Admins can modify the break time with `!change_break HH:MM`.
 - **End break manually**: Admins can end the break early using `!end_break`.
 - **Notify users**: Users can check the break end time using `!rast`.
 - **Reminders**: Automatically sends a reminder 5 minutes before the break ends.
+- **Permission management**: Add or remove users who can use admin commands.

+---

 ## Prerequisites

-- Python 3.8+
+- Python 3.8 or higher
 - `discord.py` library
 - `.env` file containing the bot's token